The right to express yourself

 - Under the Irish Constitution, it’s your right to protest peacefully.
 This is one of your fundamental rights.

 Did you know?

 - While people have a right to express their opinions and ideas, this right is limited to protect the rights and reputations of others.
-This means that you can say what you like, but you can’t harm others with what you say, or incite others to hatred because of what you say or write.
+This means that you can say what you like, but you have a responsibility not to harm others with what you say, or to incite others to hatred because of what you say or write.